On the moments of random quantum circuits and robust quantum complexity: Abstract

 \section{Abstract}

-We prove new lower bounds on the growth of robust quantum circuit complexity -- the minimal number of gates $C_{\delta}(U)$ to approximate a unitary $U$ up to an error of $\delta$ in operator norm distance-- in random quantum circuits.
+We prove new lower bounds on the growth of robust quantum circuit complexity -- the minimal number of gates $C_{\delta}(U)$ to approximate a unitary $U$ up to an error of $\delta$ in operator norm distance.
+More precisely we show two bounds for random quantum circuits with local gates drawn from a subgroup of $SU(4)$.
 First, for $\delta=\Theta(2^{-n})$, we prove a linear growth rate: $C_{\delta}\geq d/\mathrm{poly}(n)$ for random quantum circuits on $n$ qubits with $d\leq 2^{n/2}$ gates.
 Second, for $ \delta=\Omega(1)$, we prove a square-root growth of complexity: $C_{\delta}\geq \sqrt{d}/\mathrm{poly}(n)$ for all $d\leq 2^{n/2}$.
 Finally, we provide a simple conjecture regarding the Fourier support of randomly drawn Boolean functions that would imply linear growth for constant $\delta$.
 While these results follow from bounds on the moments of random quantum circuits, we do not make use of existing results on the generation of unitary $t$-designs.
 Instead, we bound the moments of an auxiliary random walk on the diagonal unitaries acting on phase states.
 In particular, our proof is comparably short and self-contained.

 Applications of quantum circuit complexity range from topological phases of matter to the theory of black holes.
 In the context of the AdS/CFT correspondence, Brown and Susskind conjectured that complexity grows linearly for an exponentially long time in the dynamic of generic quantum systems~\cite{brown2018second}.
 While proving lower bounds on circuit complexity is notoriously hopeless for individual states and unitaries, concrete progress can be made for random ensembles.
 In particular, random quantum circuits provide a powerful model for the dynamic of disordered systems.